opetch/weather-service/README.md

 ### Areas for improvement within the tackled scope

 * test coverage of controller is missing, WIP can be seen commented out.
+* would be better to segregate application, domain & infrastructure via classpath with maven modules
 * some extra bits part-modelled, but not implemented i.e. support for temperature other than Kelvin
 * handling of nullable values, in many cases Optional.get has been called without checking
 * should have more test cases within ForecastTest to check for edge cases